Martin Wolf: Views

 Wolf maintained in December 2022 the government's failure to maintain real pay in the public sector had an adverse effect on recruitment and retention of staff.
 Since 2010 real average pay rose 5.5% in the private sector till September 2022, but fell 5.9% in the public sector.
 If it wanted to, the government could raise taxes to pay for pay rises.
 There were too few key public sector staff and their quality raised concerns.
 NHS England data "show a vacancy rate of 11.9 per cent as at September 30 2022 within the Registered Nursing staff group (47,496 vacancies).
 This is an increase from the same period in the previous year, when the vacancy rate was 10.5 per cent (39,931 vacancies)."
-Also too few teachers were recruited in subjects like physics or design & technology.
+Moreover, too few teachers were recruited in subjects like physics or design and technology.
 Poor health damaged labour supply.
 Allowing inflation to bring real pay down and expecting services to maintain or improve standards was in Wolf's opinion "plainly dishonest."
 Wolf stated the government should keep public sector pay comparable with private sector pay particularly where there are noteworthy recruitment and retention issues.